uehaj/staticalizer/README.md

       }
     }

-In this case, all of the methods in the class is under effect of WithTypeLogging.
+In this case, all of the methods in the class are under effect of @WithTypeLogging.

 This annotation makes the specified method to record actual types of method/closure arguments and type of return value of method internally.
-When the program exit, those recorded information are writen to 'staticalizer.patch' file.
+When the program exits, those recorded information are written to 'staticalizer.patch' file.

 Behind the hood, STATICALIZER_HOME/bin/staticalizer script just applies this AST transformation on the script to run.